Bridgestone

 Potenza S007A

-Ultra High Performance SummerHigh-performance tire designed for sports cars and luxury performance sedans.
-OEM fitment on vehicles like the Lexus LC and BMW M models.
-Balanced dry/wet performance with low noise.
+Ultra High Performance SummerUltra-high performance tire built for luxury sports cars that need grip and refinement in equal measure.
+OEM fitment on the Lexus LC and various BMW M models reflects its ability to balance outright performance with the refined ride those cars require.
+Balanced wet and dry performance with low cabin noise.
 Available in 17"-20".

 Turanza QuietTrack